PavelDusek/REDCapCopyFromLastEvent/README.md

 # REDCapCopyFromLastEvent
 A hook for REDCap (https://projectredcap.org/) that enables you to use @COPYFROMLASTEVENT action tag.
-It adds a button that enables you to copy value of a parameter from a different event.
+It adds a button that enables you to copy value of a parameter from the previous event.

 !!!PROJECT STILL IN DEVELOPMENT!!!